1. Cardiovascular disease

 For more information, visit The British Heart Foundation.

-People with high blood pressure have a high risk of having a heart attack or stroke.
+People with high blood pressure have an increased risk of having a heart attack or stroke.
+High blood pressure means your heart has to work harder to pump the blood around your body.
 A reading of 140/90mmHg (140 systolic and 90 diastolic) is considered to be hypertension.
-Ideally aim for a blood pressure reading below 120/80mmHg.
+Ideally aim for a blood pressure reading below 120/80mmHg – speak to your GP or healthcare provider if you are concerned.

 - Fruit and vegetables contain potassium, which can help manage blood pressure by counteracting the effects of too much salt (sodium).
 If you have high blood pressure, aim to eat at 7-9 portions of a variety of fruit and vegetables each day, focusing on vegetables.